Mike Lucky

-Michael Thomas Lucky (born November 23, 1975) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Arizona.
+Michael Thomas Lucky (born November 23, 1975) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Arizona Wildcats.

 Early life

-Lucky was born in Antioch, California where he played in Antioch Youth Football.
+Lucky was born in Antioch, California, where he played in Antioch Youth Football.
 He attended Antioch High School.
 As a junior, he tallied 17 receptions for 350 yards and 5 touchdowns, while receiving second-team All-Bay Valley Athletic honors.

 As a senior, he served as team captain and recorded 36 receptions for 650 yards and 11 touchdowns, while receiving All-Bay Valley Athletic honors at tight end and defensive tackle.
 He also earned All-Northern California and All-state honors.
 He left high school rated as the 15th best tight end in the country by SuperPrep magazine.

 He also was named All-Bay Valley Athletic in basketball.
 His best game came in his junior season, posting career highs in points (33) and rebounds (18), during a 75–67 overtime victory over Pinole Valley High School.
 In 2014, he was inducted into the Antioch Sports Hall of Fame.